Infant Island (album)

-Infant Island is the first studio album by American screamo band Infant Island.
+Infant Island is the debut studio album by American screamo band Infant Island.
 The album was released on August 1, 2018, through Middle-Man Records, Conditions Records, and Dingleberry Records.
 It was produced by Thomas Carney in Richmond, Virginia.
 Several songs from the album are re-recordings of songs which originally appeared on miscellaneous split EPs from years prior.
 The album was critically acclaimed at the time of its release, and was described as delivering "new life to screamo" by The Washington Post.

 Track listing

 Personnel

 Infant Island personnel adapted from LP liner notes.